Alloimmunity: Chronic rejection

 Chronic rejection is not yet fully understood, but it is known that it is associated with alloantibody and cytokine production.
 Endothelium of the blood vessels is being damaged, therefore the graft is not sufficiently supplied with blood and is replaced with fibrous tissue (fibrosis).
 It takes two months at least to reject the graft in this way.

 Mechanisms of rejection

+Unlimited graft acceptance is hindered by allogenic immune responses.
 CD4^{+} and CD8^{+} T-lymphocytes along with other mononuclear leukocytes (their exact function regarding the topic is not known) participate in the rejection.
 B-lymphocytes, NK cells and cytokines also play a role in it.